cerner/smart-on-fhir-tutorial/source/index.html.md

 This page will be invoked via redirect from the Authorization server at the conclusion of the SMART authorization workflow.
 When this page is invoked, your SMART app will have everything it needs to run and access the FHIR API.

-The other content you see in the source folder is the site for this tutorial.
+The other content you see in the folder is the site for this tutorial.
 We used [Slate](https://github.com/lord/slate) to create the documentation for this tutorial.

 # GitHub Pages